Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 permalink: /getting-started/transactables/managing-transactable
 ---

-Similarly to user profiles, for which we were creates a file in `instance_profile_types` first, before we start building a form for project, we need to create [TransactableType](/reference/transactable-type).
+Similarly to user profiles, for which we were creates a file in `user_profile_types` first, before we start building a form for project, we need to create [TransactableType](/reference/transactable-type).
 It defines the business rules of the transaction associated with this transactable - whether it is time based booking, an offer or something else.
 This files also will define available property of project.

 In the previous section we have defined briefly super high level business rules - a client should be able to create a Project.
 Developer will be invited to the project by client, and he would need to submit his offer.
 Project should contain enough information to let Developer decide, whether he is interested in working on it or not.
 Let's assume, that developers are mainly interested what is the deadline, the budget, whether it is remote or onsite.
 Each transactable by default have attributes name and description, which we will be able to use.
 Based on this specification, we create a file named `/transactable_types/project.yml` with the following content: